-- Wrongfully sent emails (e.g. a wrongful "reply to all" or accidental forward) with job - applicant CVs or employee performance evaluation records - A lost letter or package with personal information - Personal information published accidently on an internal or external site - Leaving a document with personal information on a printer - Talking in public about matters concerning personal information - Sharing of login credentials that allowed unauthorized access to personal information • A lost or stolen USB-stick, mobile device, or laptop with company files on it containing - A ransomware attack where personal information is blocked and no longer available
+- Wrongfully sent emails (e.g. a wrongful "reply to all" or accidental forward) with job applicant CVs or employee performance evaluation records - A lost letter or package with personal information - Personal information published accidently on an internal or external site - Leaving a document with personal information on a printer - Talking in public about matters concerning personal information - Sharing of login credentials that allowed unauthorized access to personal information - A lost or stolen USB-stick, mobile device, or laptop with company files on it containing personal information - A ransomware attack where personal information is blocked and no longer available

-- When handling personal information, handle such information with care and respect. • Taking security measures as described in the previous section are a good practice to protect - Do not use personal information for any other purpose than originally collected for. • Become familiar and follow Wolters Kluwer's policies and procedures on data privacy and - Know which steps to take to report a data privacy incident.
-If you suspect a data privacy incident, alert it to dataprivacyevent@wolterskluwer.com and inform your manager. • In case of any questions, please contact your Privacy Office contact.
+- When handling personal information, handle such information with care and respect. - Taking security measures as described in the previous section are a good practice to protect personal information. - Do not use personal information for any other purpose than originally collected for. - Become familiar and follow Wolters Kluwer's policies and procedures on data privacy and security. - Know which steps to take to report a data privacy incident.
+If you suspect a data privacy incident, alert it to dataprivacyevent@wolterskluwer.com and inform your manager. - In case of any questions, please contact a member of the Corporate Privacy team.